 Some narrow exceptions exist in the federal rule, such as certain archived or highly individualized content, but, as a general rule, if it’s active content that people are expected to use, assume it needs to be accessible.

-We have licensed a PDF remediation tool.
-However, we recommend converting single page PDF to web pages whenever possible.
+We have licensed a couple of new PDF remediation tools to help you create and maintain accessible documents.
+However, we recommend converting a single-page PDF to web pages whenever possible.

-PDFs are better suited for content intended to be printed or preserved with fixed formatting, while standard HTML web pages offer accessibility, searchability, and responsiveness for digital consumption.
-Web pages are easier to update, are better for search engine optimization (SEO), and adapt to different screen sizes.
-This is ideal for most online content, whereas PDFs often create poor user experiences with difficult navigation and slow loading.
+PDFs are better suited for content intended to be printed or preserved with fixed formatting, while standard HTML webpages offer accessibility, searchability, and responsiveness for digital consumption.
+Webpages are easier to update, are better for search engine optimization (SEO), and adapt to different screen sizes.
+This is ideal for most online content, whereas PDFs often create poor user experiences due to difficult navigation and slow loading times.

-Please do evaluate all of your PDFs or Word docs and consider creating a T4 page equivalent.
-Start with any PDF that is a page or two.
-You could still keep the ones you've created as an alternative downloadable/printable format but for students searching the web and navigating on mobile devices, a web page will be more usable.
+Please evaluate all of your PDFs and Word docs, and consider creating a T4 page equivalent.
+Start with any PDF that is one or two pages.
+You could still keep the ones you've created as an alternative downloadable/printable format, but for students searching the web and navigating on mobile devices, a webpage will be more usable.

 You mentioned there are graduate student assistants who can help with this transition.
 What does that look like?